whufirst/hello-world/readme.txt

 how to merge the current branch A from the other one B? git merge B

 try the methods.
 Are all these working?
-Yes.
+Yes and gorgeous.